Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_table_grant

-Each grant resource is unique
+snowflake_table_grant are unique for a given snowflake_table

 #### properties